 • Industries already covered by existing regulations, such as automotive, healthcare, and aviation

+The compliance to the cybersecurity requirements of the CRA will be included into the well-known CE mark which will now mean “Safe and Secure".
 Manufacturers must take care their products are free from known vulnerabilities at launch and actively manage cybersecurity risks throughout the product's lifecycle.
-Failure to comply with the EU CRA may result in fines of up to 2.5% of annual worldwide revenue.
+Failure to comply with the EU CRA may result in fines of up to 2.5% of annual worldwide revenue

 EU Cyber Resilience Act